-The opportunity for professional growth is critical for any company that wants to attract and retain top talent - especially when it comes to the younger workforce.
-Research by Gallup found that 87% of millennials say professional development or career growth opportunities are very important.
+The opportunity for professional growth and development is critical for any company that wants to attract and retain top talent - especially when it comes to the younger workforce.
+Research by Gallup found that 87% of millennials want jobs to be development opportunities that lead to career growth.

 While you may agree with this sentiment, the how is trickier to figure out.
 You don’t want to fall back to the tired methods of bringing in boring (and expensive) speakers that your employees aren’t engaged with or forcing people to do weekly “brown bag” sessions on topics nobody is interested in.
-Instead, consider these five alternative ways to promote professional growth:
+Instead, consider these five alternative ways to promote professional growth and development:

 Professional growth requires direction and guidance from leadership, and goals are an effective way to provide these guidelines.
-That’s why we encourage companies to make goal setting a formalized process - it gives your employees something tangible to work toward, as well as a reason to celebrate once they hit those milestones.
+That’s why we encourage companies to make setting professional growth and development goals a formalized process - it gives your employees something tangible to work toward, as well as a reason to celebrate once they hit those milestones.
 Here are tips to get started:

 - Track progress.
 Encourage your employees to track their professional growth progress in a way that’s meaningful to them.
 Whether that’s using a performance management platform like Culture Amp or in a shared spreadsheet, make sure the progress is documented somewhere so they can always look back and see how far they’ve come.
 This is also a great way for the employee to own their journey and have a shared space where managers can stay updated.